sooriyaarachchi/pybites.github.io-src/content/python-cookiecutter.md

 	6 - Not open source
 	Choose from 1, 2, 3, 4, 5, 6 [1]:

-I only then realized that there are project based cookiecutters so I picked [the bottle one](https://github.com/avelino/cookiecutter-bottle), the micro web-framework I want to try for our [code challenge 38](https://pybit.es/codechallenge38.html).
+I only then realized that there are project based cookiecutters so I picked [the bottle one](https://github.com/avelino/cookiecutter-bottle), the micro web-framework I want to use for our [code challenge 38](https://pybit.es/codechallenge38.html).

-Just point to the Github repo.
-It is more bare bones:
+It could not be easier: just point to the Github repo.
+It is more bare bones than cookiecutter-pypackage though:

 	$ cookiecutter https://github.com/avelino/cookiecutter-bottle.git
 	full_name [Thiago Avelino]: Bob Belderbos